“ Every company has the potential to change the world, and will not survive if it doesn’t” [Sir Richard Branson]

 Health Equity Exchange assists by:

-- Identifying opportunities brought by ESG megatrends that could be captured by a proactive shift in business models
+- Identifying and analysing opportunities brought by Sustainability megatrends that could be captured by a proactive shift in business models

-- Mapping an impact of material ESG issues on your core business
+- Building Materiality Maps/ Identifying and Mapping an impact of material ESG issues on your core business

-- Bringing together experts from a variety of industries and facilitating the creation of an environment that fosters innovation
+- Bringing together experts from across the value creation chain to foster innovation

-- Assisting in the implementation of TCFD and other Climate and ESG related guidance
+- Assisting in Non-Financial Reporting, implementation of TCFD and delivery on SDGs

 Dana Hanby is the Founder of Health Equity Exchange – a portal that brings experts and users together, fostering innovation through Sustainability and facilitating the development of solutions, which not only respond to but also create new trends.
 Dana has experience in New Market Entry, Business Expansion and Development with the expertise in Sustainability and Financial Environmental markets.